Kashmir: Conflict Profile

 South Asia’s Longest War

-Born from the partition of India in 1947, the conflict in Kashmir continues to this day involving no less than 3 nuclear powers; China, India and Pakistan, who collectively surround the disputed territory.
+Born from the partition of India in 1947, the conflict in Kashmir continues today, involving three nuclear powers – China, India and Pakistan – who are in dispute over the territory.
 The conflict is set against the backdrop of the Himalayan mountains and valleys and involves a patchwork of languages, religions and ethnicities: notably Kasmiris, Dards, Ladakhis, Dogras, Hanjis, Gujjars and Bakarwals.

 As of 2013, India administers 43 per cent of the region – including most of Jammu, the Kashmir Valley, Ladakh and the Siachen Glacier.
 Pakistan controls 37 per cent of Kashmir, namely Azad Kashmir and the northern areas of Gilgit and Baltistan.
 In addition, China occupies 20 per cent of Kashmir following the Sino-Indian War of 1962.
 The Shaksam Valley, which China claims, is part of Tibet.